Palestinian stone throwing: First Intifada

-Throwers ranged from small children (alwād) to adolescent youths (shabab).
-The former resented being classified as children, and asserted they also were "shabab".
-Those who were killed by Israeli fire are called martyrs (shahīd / shuhada).
+Throwers ranged from small children to adolescent youths.
+Those who were killed by Israeli fire are called martyrs.

 Participation required little organization, and had an element of spontaneity.
 Dina Matar, then 14, from the refugee camp of Dheisheh, recalls that one was told to watch the street, and then join in stone throwing.
 At the same time, leaflets did circulate asserting that every child 'must carry the stone and throw it at the occupier'.
 School children in the Jenin Refugee Camp created a game where Jews used guns and Palestinians threw stones, with the latter always winning.

 It was in large part sustained by youths motivated by a moral sense of urgency to replace the Occupation with some form of a Palestinian national entity.
 To throw a stone was to throw a 'piece of the land' of Palestine at the occupiers.
 The stones of the land so crucial to the Israeli sense of history were gathered into caches to become the weapons of resistance.
 There was also, according to Muḥammad Haykal, an unconscious analogy with the ritual stoning that pilgrims on the Hajj perform at Mina, in which the devil is stoned symbolically 49 times.
 In Palestinian dialect the words for sling (al-maqlā) and slingshot (al-muqlay'ah) derive from the same Semitic root, ql', which signifies 'ousting, expelling, casting out'.
 Though Palestinian Christians tended to be somewhat less prone to stone throwing during the intifada, preferring other forms of protest like resistance to paying taxes to Israel, the Catholic priest, Fr.
 Manuel Musallam, hailed the stone-throwers as nation builders, the "granite youth" of Palestine.
 Dr. Geries S. Khoury in his theological work Intifidat al-Sama'a Intifidat al-Ard, (1990), while arguing for a non-violent challenge to the occupation, likened the uprising to Christ's search for social fairness, and praised stone throwing by children as an extension of Jesus's struggle for justice.